RelyingEarth87/PokemonGoDataCollection/README.md

 It stores my Trainer Name and Level, and asks only a few questions about the Pokemon to then submit IV data to either a Trade IV distribution Google Form or a Wild Catch IV Data ditribution Google Form.
 Selenium then fills in the data to the form and submits it online.

+<h1>The Master Branch is the only completed branch.
+The other branches are a work in progress to more fully automate the process and will grow as I can push them through and perfect them.<h1>

 <h1>To Submit Data for this Project:</h1>